windhamdavid/til/notes/garden.md

 # Garden

 I enjoy gardening and yard work.
 I sometimes call this document site my little digital garden.
 I met my wife in a History of Landscape Design class while in college.
-We just started watching [Gardeners World](/posts/gardeners-world/) I've always got some kind of yard project going on, so I'm going to leave this page here as a place to make notes.
+We just started watching [Gardeners World](/posts/gardeners-world/) and I've got a lot of time outside with [Iris](/notes/dogs).
+I've always got some kind of yard project going on, so I'm going to leave this page here as a place to make notes.

-### Notes
+## Notes

 **23/05/23** - After watching Gardeners' World and realized that I don't know half of the plants that are planted in the beds.
 I started mapping out our yard to label the tree types, called in a tree guy to look at one of the oaks, ordered new sheers, gloves, and trays.

 [![glenridge-landscape](/img/glenridge-landscape.jpg)](/img/glenridge-landscape.jpg)

-### Log
+## Log

 - 23.05.23 - Dying Oak tree being removed next week.

 ### Indoor Plants